tak-bro/aicommit2/README.md

 - `--pre-commit`: Run in [pre-commit](https://pre-commit.com/) framework mode (default: **false**)
   - This option is specifically for use with the pre-commit framework
   - See [Integration with pre-commit framework](#integration-with-pre-commit-framework) section for setup instructions
+- `--verbose` or `-v`: Enable verbose logging for enhanced debugging output (default: **false**)
+  - When enabled, shows detailed log messages including readline errors and other diagnostic information
+  - Useful for troubleshooting issues or understanding the tool's internal operations
+  - Can also be set via config: `aicommit2 config set logLevel=verbose`

 Examples: